 With our thinking sorted out, we should now decide on the tools that suit the various jobs that we are likely to want to carry out around the home when it comes to improvements and repairs.

 Nail guns are useful for driving nails into wood.
 They are often pneumatic and driven by compressed air.
 They can be used on any job that would otherwise require a 15 or 16-gauge nail.
 This might include crown molding, skirting boards, door casings, or window casings.
 Also, they have a use when it comes to heavier construction jobs, such as decking and fence construction.
 Also, for roofing where thick wood is used.
+Of course, if you have a shingle roof this will be more useful.
+A metal roof should be handled by professionals, like those who also handle commercial metal roofing options in your area.

 For skirting boards, also known as baseboards, you should use nails that are 2 to 2.5 inches in length as well as of the gauge mentioned above.
 This will mean that you have a nail that is durable for your thick boards.